I read this from Dan Crow, about how Apple has hit its peak this morning:

 If you are going to go for the best of something, are you going to go for something you perceive to be the best, or objectively the best?
 If you claim to go for something objectively the best, do you take into account the media factors, or the incomplete information factors, or other factors that change your perception on things, however subtle?
 Are you able to discount those factors?

-I believe that if you do all the discounting objectively and honestly you will come to a terrible conclusion: everything is terrible and nobody is fixing anything .
+I believe that if you do all the discounting objectively and honestly you will come to a terrible conclusion: everything is terrible and nobody is fixing anything * If you can get out of analysis paralysis that is .
 Then you are faced with a choice of your paths to happiness that Herbert Simon called maximizing vs satisficing.
 Should you maximize or satisfice?
 I should probably write a blog post about that one day.

 And when it comes to running startups, do you think you can get away with just ‘outstanding enough’?
 Apple in general has a crazily powerful Reality Distortion Field, which can make things from just ‘good enough’ to ‘best’.
 Can you pull that off?
 Should you aim for ‘best’?
 Or just ‘good enough’ and do your best in creating a reality distortion field?
 What about being lean?